ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 }
 ```

-Essentially it will return the the fields within the inline fragment if the returned type is an `Asset`.
+Essentially it will return the fields within the inline fragment if the returned type is an `Asset`.

 ## Cleanup

 Let us tidy up the schema a bit.
-With the **Global Object Identification** specification we want to be consistent with the `Asset` id so that the consumer does not need to figure out when to pass an encoded ID and when to use the internal ID.
+With the **Global Object Identification** specification, we want to be consistent with the `Asset` id.
+The consumer does not need to figure out when to pass an encoded ID and when to use the internal ID.

 Head over to the `Query` class and add the `IdAttribute` to the `id` parameter in our `GetAssetByIdAsync` resolver.